-My latest story is a YA fantasy set in ancient Greece.
+My latest story is a fantasy adventure set in ancient Greece.
 It’s a story about the gods and their relationships with each other, and with the human race.
 Its working title is Aeon Chronosson or The Gods of Storm and Ash.
 The inspiration behind it began with this image, of Old Father Time and his scythe and the baby new year with his hourglass.

 Its a commonplace image yet seemingly full of meaning and I began asking questions about it.
 Were the two characters one and the same (as is sometimes suggested, with Old Time representing the past year leaving to make way for the new year who then grows old, thus endlessly repeating the cycle) or was the old man really Time himself?
 If the baby was really in charge of the universe for a year how might it go awry (recent events account for much here!) and, assuming both are representations of mythical gods, how would the other gods treat this all-controlling child?

 There are gods of time in many mythologies but as I searched for the identities of the strange duo, some possibilities came to light.
 Greek perceptions of Time suggest three personalities, Chronos, Aeon and Kairos, whose roles sometimes merge but who embody distinct differences.
 Chronos is the classic god of time, a titan sometimes seen as a primordial god who gave birth to the world egg.
 Aeon is depicted as a youth representing eternity, often accompanied by a golden wheel inscribed with signs of the zodiac, whilst Kairos relates to the idea of opportunity.
 Might the answers to my questions lie with these three?